stephen-fox/packer-breadcrumbs/README.md

 - `debug_breadcrumbs` - *boolean* - Saves the breadcrumbs and reports the
 breadcrumbs directory as a plugin configuration error when set to 'true'

-## Saved breadcrumbs data
+## Saved breadcrumbs
-Breadcrumbs are build metadata and files that the plugin can save in your builds.
+Breadcrumbs are build metadata and files that the plugin can save inside your builds.

-#### Manifest metadata
+#### Breadcrumbs manifest
 The plugin will store the following metadata in the manifest file as a JSON blob: